wyatt8740/IBM3161-font/README.md

 like `~/.Xresources` or `~/.emacs`.

-I think this will be the same on the BSD's with X11 as it is for Linux distros, since I believe they share a codebase for their X servers and FreeType.
+I think this will be the same on the BSD's with X11 as it is for Linux distros, since I they share a codebase for their X servers and FreeType.

+It definitely is the same in FreeBSD, where I have tried it personally.

 #### [X11 OTB/PCF Installation](#contents)
 The instructions for installing the X11 PCF font are in the